-They include alcohol, audio-visual equipment, car parts and accessories, CDs, computers, consultancy services, cosmetics, detergents, diesel, fridges, furniture and furnishings, hardware, jewellery, lawnmowers, machinery, medicines (non-oral), office equipment, pet food, petrol, paper, tobacco, toys, tools, washing machines, bottled water.
+They include alcohol, audio-visual equipment, car parts and accessories, CDs, computers, consultancy services, cosmetics, detergents, diesel, fridges, furniture and furnishings, hardware, jewelry, lawnmowers, machinery, medicines (non-oral), office equipment, pet food, petrol, paper, tobacco, toys, tools, washing machines, bottled water.

 This rate applies to most items except medical and educational

-- reduced rate – 13.5% – this rate is for items including fuel (coal, heating oil, gas), electricity, veterinary fees, building and building services, agricultural contracting services, short-term car hire, cleaning and maintenance services.
+- reduced rate – 13.5% – this rate is for items including fuel (coal, heating oil, gas), electricity, veterinary fees, building, and building services, agricultural contracting services, short-term car hire, cleaning and maintenance services.

-- special reduced rate – 9% – is for tourism-related activities including restaurants, hotels, cinemas, hairdressing and newspapers.
+- special reduced rate – 9% – is for tourism-related activities including restaurants, hotels, cinemas, hairdressing, and newspapers.

 This rate was introduced temporarily following the Global Recession and is expected to be eliminated at some point in the future

 - livestock rate – 4.8% – is a reduced rate of VAT specifically for agriculture.
-It applies to livestock (excluding chickens), greyhounds and the hire of horses.
+It applies to livestock (excluding chickens), greyhounds, and the hire of horses.

-- zero rate – includes all exports, tea, coffee, milk, bread, books, children’s clothes and shoes, oral medicine for humans and animals, vegetable seeds and fruit trees, fertilisers, large animal feed, disability aids such as wheelchairs, crutches and hearing aids.
+- zero rate – includes all exports, tea, coffee, milk, bread, books, children’s clothes and shoes, oral medicine for humans and animals, vegetable seeds and fruit trees, fertilisers, large animal feed, disability aids such as wheelchairs, crutches, and hearing aids.

-- Exempt – You do not have to pay any VAT on financial, medical or educational services.
+- Exempt – You do not have to pay any VAT on financial, medical, or educational services.
 You may also not pay VAT for live theatrical and musical performances (except those where food or drink is served during all or part of the performance).

-Difference between Exempt and Zero Rate VAT
+Difference between Exempt and Zero Rate Value Added Tax

 If you are VAT registered, then you can claim back VAT incurred on most of your business expenses.
 If you are VAT exempt, you cannot reclaim VAT.